Not sure what to eat in Istanbul, Turkey? Worry not.

 2. Turkish Coffee

 One of the most famous things from Turkey is undoubtedly Turkish Coffee.
 However, surprisingly, it is not as popular as Turkish Tea.

 Turkish Coffee is quite unique in its making.
 It is brewed by boiling very fine ground coffee, all of which are left in the coffee when served.
 The leftover coffee grounds are sometimes used to tell fortunes, a practice called tasseography.

 From our experience, because of the process of making the coffee, Turkish coffee is very gritty.
 The taste is quite nice and you have the choice of having it with sugar or no sugar.
 However, the texture is what turned us away.

 Nonetheless, it is one of the most traditional drinks in Turkey.
 Its roots come from the Ottoman Empire, where it was first banned because it was so strong it was considered a drug.
 Later, the sultan at the time lifted the ban due to its popularity.

 Ayran is a beverage made of water, yogurt, and salt.
 It is often described as a diluted yogurt or a drink made with iced water and yogurt.
 Not exactly appetizing right?

 We didn’t think so either but our mind was changed quickly after having an ice-cold ayran on a hot summer day.
-The salt, which we thought was going to be horrible, was exactly what we needed to rehydrate our body after walking around the different neighborhoods of Istanbul or exploring Cappadocia.
+The salt, which we thought was going to be horrible, was exactly what we needed to rehydrate our bodies after walking around the different neighborhoods of Istanbul or exploring Cappadocia.